Kaylaesmith1/activities-frontend/README.md

 ## Site Structure

  The Iowa Summer Activities website is interactive, both for non registered, non logged-in users and for users signed into their account.
-Depending on the login status, some pages may not be visible to the user.
-When a user is not logged into their account, they see the home page, the sign in page and the sign up page in the navigation bar. .
-Onces logged in is split up in two parts: when the user is logged out and when the user is logged in.
 Depending on login status different pages are available for the user.
 When the user is logged out the pages: Home, and Sign In or Up are available from the Navigation Bar menu.
 When the user is logged in Feed, My Events, Reviews, Signout and Profile Page also become available.

 ## Design Choices